If the collective “we” are made in the image of the Triune God, what might that look like for the Church? What does that look like at my church?

 Reconciliation is our Template.

 The burgeoning universe reflects its Template in this same way in that all things are working in correspondence with its nature of being active and inclusive.
-As a result, it further reflects its Creator by way of it being infinite and expanding… In the similar way that we can be saved, and yet also have a fuller salvation: isn’t it enough to just have a dose of it?
-Apparently, that goes against its nature—it’s not either/or; it’s all.
+As a result, it further reflects its Creator by way of it being, as scientists say, both infinite and expanding… It isn’t enough to be big, and merely have done something once–it is proliferating according to its template, and as such, it is growing into a fuller and more complex version of itself.

 (I can’t help myself here, I love this stuff.
-I have to say this: infinite and expanding—a paradox—two different concepts which work together to reveal the nature of its Creator.
-Here, it showcases the idea that God is big enough to include two opposite-seeming truths.
-It also reveals the presence of God: an edifying fusion of two or more bodies which could otherwise stand alone is an expression of the promise in Matthew 18: “Where two or more are held together, there is the Triune God”; for THERE is reconciliation.
+Here we have a paradox.
+“Infinite” and “expanding”–two different concepts which work together to reveal the nature of its Creator.
+How?
+It showcases the idea that God is big enough to include two truths which would otherwise cancel each other out: like “infinite and expanding”.
+The universe is an example of an edifying fusion, held within the hands of the Creator, of two or more truths which could otherwise stand alone.
+In so doing, this union of seemingly opposing ideas reveals the presence of God who is big enough, not only to include differences, but unite them as they work together.
+It is an expression of the promise in Matthew 18: “Where two or more are held together, there is the Triune God”; for THERE is reconciliation.
+Where there is reconciliation, there is the presence of God).

 Humanity’s Highest Potential and Ultimate Design: Reconciliation/Collaboration.
 Reflecting a Diverse, Collaborative, and Loving God